 Prophecy Fulfilment in the New Testament Christ will be pierced Luke 23:23 16 "For dogs have surrounded Me; The congregation of the wicked has enclosed Me.
-They pierced My hands and My feet;17 J can count all My bones.
-They look and stare at Me" (Psalm 22: 16- 17) But they were insistent, demanding with loud voices that He be crucified.
-And the voices of these men [1] and of the chief priests prevailed.
-So Pilate gave sentence that it should be as they requested.
-Christ's garments will be divided John 19; 2 3-24 18 They divide My garments among them, And for My clothing they cast lots" (Psalm 22: 18) Then the soldiers, when they had crucified Jesus, took His garments and made four parts, to each soldier a part, and also the tunic.
+They pierced My hands and My feet;17 I can count all My bones.
+They look and stare at Me" (Psalm 22: 16- 17) 23 But they were insistent, demanding with loud voices that He be crucified.
+And the voices of these men ^[I] and of the chief priests prevailed.
+24 So Pilate gave sentence that it should be as they requested.
+Christ's garments will be divided John 19: 23-24 18 They divide My garments among them, And for My clothing they cast lots" (Psalm 22: 18) Jesus, took His garments and made four parts, to each soldier a part, and also the tunic.
 Now the tunic was without seam, woven from the top in one piece.
-They said therefore among themselves, "Let us not tear it, but cast lots for it, whose it shall be," Christ's bones will not be broken John 19:32 "He guards all his bones; Not one of them Is broken" (Psalm 34:20) " Then the soldiers came and broke the legs of the first and of the other who was crucified with Him.
-But when they came to Jesus and saw that He was already dead, they did not break His legs" Christ's Resurrection Acts 2:25-26 8 "I have set the Lord always before me; Because He is at my right hand I shall not be moved.
+24 They said therefore among themselves, "Let us not tear it, but cast lots for it, whose it shall be," Christ's bones will not be broken John 19:32 "He guards all his bones; Not one of them Is broken" (Psalm 34:20) Christ's Resurrection " 32 Then the soldiers came and broke the legs of the first and of the other who was crucified with Him.
+33 But when they came to Jesus and saw that He was already dead, they did not break His legs" Acts 2:25-26 8 "I have set the Lord always before me; Because He is at my right hand I shall not be moved.
 9 Therefore my heart is glad, and my glory rejoices; My flesh also will rest in hope.
-10For You will not leave my soul in Sheol, Nor will You allow Your Holy One to see corruption" (Psalm 16:8-10) In his Pentecost sermon, Peter cites this verse in Acts to explain that Jesus resurrection fulfills the prophecy that the Messiah resurrected "25 For David says concerning Him: 'I foresaw the Lord always before my face, For He is at my right hand, that I may not be shaken.26 Therefore my heart rejoiced, and my tongue was glad; Moreover my flesh also will rest in hope.
-27 For You will not leave my soul in Hades, Nor will You allow Your Holy One to see corruption.
-28 You have made known to me the ways of life; You will make me full of joy in Your presence."
+10For You will not leave my soul in Sheol, Nor will You allow Your Holy One to see corruption" (Psalm 16:8-10) In his Pentecost sermon, Peter cites this verse in Acts to explain that Jesus resurrection fulfills the prophecy that the Messiah resurrected